Lending Money to Friends and Family without Ending the Relationship

 2. We could have discussed our fears from the get-go.

 Since we knew that Len would have difficulties paying us back – even under the very relaxed repayment plan – we could have discussed this issue from the start.
 I think this step would have relieved the pressure and possibly allowed us to salvage the friendship.
-Maybe we should have referred him to Lending Club as an alternative.
+Maybe we should have referred him to peer to a peer lending company as an alternative (for more information, see my Lending Club review).

 3. We could have asked for collateral.

 Again, this one would have been difficult…but doable.
-We may have gotten our money, but if we would have seized his property the relationship would have ended anyway.
+We may have gotten our money, but if we would have seized his property or taken him to court the relationship would have ended anyway.

 4. We could have told Lenny that we have a “No Loans To Friends” policy.